 It is important to note that some of these cases are unconfirmed.
 Syphilis is known as the 'Great Imitator' as its wide range of symptoms (or lack thereof) can be mistaken for other ailments.
 Medicine and testing of the time were not as reliable as they are today.
 Also of note, the stigma attached to the disease would also make hiding the diagnosis/cause of death a priority for the patient and family.

-There are definitely some of very dubious character in our list :
+There are definitely some of the very dubious characters in our list :

 Henry VIII (1491-1547) - Perhaps one of the most famous degenerates in history, it is likely he passed it on to his children, including his heir, King Edward VI who died young.

-Al Capone (1899-1947) - notorious gangster extraordinaire during the Prohibition era, released from prison due to his mentality declining to that of a 12 year old due to syphilis complications.
+Al Capone (1899-1947) - notorious gangster extraordinaire during the Prohibition era, released from prison due to his mentality declining to that of a 12-year-old due to complications.